mahajanjayesh/bookrestapi/README.md

             3) Add new data using POST HTTP Method

                 Open "POSTMAN" Application in Chrome to use POST API.
+                (If not installed,download it for chrome from:- http://tinyurl.com/getpostmanforchrome)

                 Select POST HTTP Method